Biography of Daniel Defoe

-Daniel Defoe was a Seventeenth/Eighteenth Century novelist and writer famous for his stories “Robinson Crusoe” and “Moll Flanders”
+Daniel Defoe was a seventeenth/eighteenth century novelist and writer as well as a government spy.
+He is most famous for his stories “Robinson Crusoe” and “Moll Flanders”.

 1660 in the parish of St. Giles Cripplegate, London, England.